 Plant-Based Diet Benefits for the Heart

 Heart disease is the leading cause of death for adults in the United States.
 The Centers for Disease Control and Prevention (CDC) estimates that cardiovascular disease accounts for one of every four deaths in the U.S. A diet high in fat, sugar and salt has been linked to an increased risk of high cholesterol, hypertension, obesity and diabetes, which are risk factors for heart disease.

-Adopting a plant-based diet can reduce the risk of developing heart disease and associated risk factors, the Mayo Clinic reports.
+Adopting a plant-based diet can reduce the risk of developing heart disease and associated risk factors.
 Most plant-based foods, in their natural state, are low in saturated fat.
 In addition many plant foods are sources of healthier polyunsaturated and monounsaturated fats.